webdesignsbytom/dummy_client/README.md

 Make a file structure
 `find . -path './node_modules' -prune -o -path './logs' -prune -o -path './.git' -prune -o -print | sed -e 's;[^/]*/;|____;g;s;____|; |;g' > file_structure.txt`

+## Chatbot

+The chatbot component is available with premade conversation structures.

+Features:

+- Easy to edit chat text in flow sheet.
+- HTML components inserted into chat from the bot
+- Browser tab notifications of new messages
+- Can lead you to specific pages or forms.

 ## Versions